-Report: woman pulled over for speeding had meth
+Report: Woman pulled over for speeding had meth

-A Rome woman was pulled over on the loop at Wilbanks Road on Thursday where she reportedly had methamphetamine and other narcotics, reports stated.
+A Rome woman was pulled over on Ga.
+1 Loop at Wilbanks Road on Thursday where she reportedly had methamphetamine and other narcotics, reports stated.

 According to Floyd County Jail records: